Toheeb/www.toheeb.com/src/en/index.md

 title: 2 for Free
 ---

-I'm Toheeb O. Ogunbiyi — T.O.O. — TWO — 2.
+I'm Toheeb O. Ogunbiyi — T.O.O. — TWO — <strong>2</strong>.
 A national award-winning web developer of the most populous black nation on earth.
-I'm pioneering personalizable web design and I aim to reform the world wide web for a free web.
+I'm pioneering personalizable web design and I aim to reform the world wide web for a <strong>free</strong> web.

 - [To Free Web](/en/web-architecture) <small>(draft)</small>